cooljith91112/vacaroxa_hellspuppy/README.md

 This game repository is available here: [github.com/VacaRoxa/dogfromhell](https://github.com/VacaRoxa/dogfromhell)

-This is only the repoository for it's Android Studio Project, shared with the intention to enable other AGS Projects to use this as a base in recent versions of Android Studio.
+This is only the repository for it's Android Studio Project, shared with the intention to enable other AGS Projects to use this as a base in recent versions of Android Studio.

 This source code was originally built by monkey0506 for OceanSpirit Dennis: Scourge of the